SHTOOLS/SHTOOLS/docs/pages/mydoc/python-datasets-constants.md

 The *constants* subpackage defines physical constants related to the terrestrial planets and moons.
 Each constant is an instance of an [astropy](http://docs.astropy.org/en/stable/constants/index.html) `Constant` class, which has the attributes `name`, `value`, `uncertainty`, `unit`, and `reference`.

-The pyshtools constants are organized by planet: Mercury, Venus, Earth, Moon, and Mars.
+The pyshtools constants are organized primarily by planet: Mercury, Venus, Earth, Moon, and Mars.
 Each planet has several attributes, such as the the mean planetary radius `r`, `mass`, and flattening `f`.
 To see all information about an individual constant, it is only necessary to use the print function:
 ```python
 In [1]: print(pysh.constants.Mars.r)
   Name   = Mean radius of Mars